Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / Q&A: Can I get my motherboard’s serial number without opening the case?
+You are here: Home / Computer Tips / Q&A: Is there an easy way to get my motherboard’s serial number?

-Anyway, I received an email from them saying some of the motherboards they had used during that time have been recalled due to a potential fire hazard.
+This morning I received a letter from them saying some of the motherboards they had used during that time have been recalled due to a potential fire hazard.

-Is there any way I can check the serial number without having to open up the computer?
+Is there any way I can get the serial number without having to take the computer apart and remove the motherboard?

-Just follow the steps below to quickly get your motherboard’s serial number without having to open the case:
+Be that as it may, just follow the steps below and you should be able to quickly get your motherboard’s serial number without having to open the case again.

-Note: The following procedure will work on most Windows PCs, but not all of them.
-If it fails to work for you just let me know and I’ll give you a different method to use.
+Note: The following procedure will work with the vast majority of motherboards, but not all of them.
+If it fails to work with yours just let me know and I’ll give you a different method to use.

-1 – Click the Start button, then type the letters CMD.
+1 – Click the Start button and type the letters CMD into the Search box.

 2 – Press the Enter key.